gem/oq-engine/docs/effective-realizations.rst

 inside the worker nodes.
 In the classical case, all the ruptures are identical and there are no seeds, so the computation is done only once, in an efficient way.

+In our tests, we have a case (`classical/case_16`) with a *huge* source model logic tree.
+With full enumeration, it would produce XXX realizations.
+Therefore sampling is necessary, otherwise the computation would run out of memory (and would take years anyway).

 Convergency of the event based hazard curves to the classical hazard curves